The 9 Keys to Long-Term Travel on a Budget

 Words by Featured Guest Blogger Gigi Griffis

-It’s been five years since I packed my life into a hiking backpack, tucked my dog into an airline-approved carrier, and left my lease behind for a life of full-time travel.
+It’s been five years since Gigi packed her life into a hiking backpack, tucked her dog into an airline-approved carrier, and left her lease behind for a life of full-time travel.

-And no matter how long I’m on the road, the number one question I get about my long-term travel lifestyle is this:
+And no matter how long she’s on the road, the number one question she gets about her long-term travel lifestyle is this:

 The questions are complicated, but the good news is that the answers aren’t.
-And I’m going to do my best to tackle these questions in full here for you today.
+And I’m going to do my best to tackle these questions on how to travel on a budget.

 Before we get into budgets and real numbers, though, let’s talk about mindset and that ever-loaded question…“Isn’t Travel Expensive?”